Research

 Select Research in Progress

 Why do we Pay for Symbolism?
-Evidence from U.S. Geographic Landmark Name Changes with Emily McDonnell. | AEA RCT Registry | Data collection in progress
+Evidence from U.S. Geographic Landmark Name Changes with Emily McDonnell. | AEA RCT Registry | Draft coming soon

 General Equilibrium Impacts of Social Network Formation. | AEA RCT Registry | Data collection complete, analysis in progress.